 In an attempt to ameliorate the effect of observation errors on the verification of forecasts, a random perturbation approach has been implemented.
-A great deal of user flexibility has been built in, but the methods detailed in Candille and Talagrand (2008) (page 456). can be replicated using the appropriate options.
+A great deal of user flexibility has been built in, but the methods detailed in Candille and Talagrand (2008) (page 459) can be replicated using the appropriate options.
+Additional variations of the ignorance score that include observational uncertainty recommended by Ferro, 2017 (page 460) are also provided.

+Observation error information can be defined directly in the Ensemble-Stat configuration file or through a more flexible observation error lookup table.
 The user selects a distribution for the observation error, along with parameters for that distribution.
 Rescaling and bias correction can also be specified prior to the perturbation.
-Random draws from the distribution can then be added to either, or both, of the forecast and observed fields, including ensemble members.
-Details about the effects of the choices on verification statistics should be considered, with many details provided in the literature (e.g. Candille and Talagrand, 2008 (page 456); Saetra et al., 2004 (page 461); Santos and Ghelli, 2012 (page 461)).
+Random draws from the distribution can then be added to either, or both of the forecast and observed fields, including ensemble members.
+Details about the effects of the choices on verification statistics should be considered, with many details provided in the literature (e.g. Candille and Talagrand, 2008 (page 459); Saetra et al., 2004 (page 464); Santos and Ghelli, 2012 (page 464)).
 Generally, perturbation makes verification statistics better when applied to ensemble members, and worse when applied to the observations themselves.